fereshtehbaradaran/Compiler/README.md

 # Compiler
 A compiler which converts an special form of mathematical expressions to three-address-code.

-Each expression contains Integers, variables, parentheses, white spaces and operations which are defined as follow:
+Each expression contains Integers, variables, parentheses, white spaces and operations which are defined as follow: </br>
 + **:A:** (Addition)
 + **:S:** (Subtraction)
 + **:M:** (Multiplication)
 + **:D:** (Division)

-The order of operations are as usuall, but calculated from right to left.
+The order of operations are as usuall, but calculate from right to left.

 ### Sample Input:
 ```